Book Chatter

 Disclosure: This post contains Indiebound affiliate links.

-28 thoughts on “Review: Blackberry Winter”
+28 Responses to “Review: Blackberry Winter”

-1. This is the first review I’ve seen of this today, but I know others have reviewed it today and earlier.
+2. This is the first review I’ve seen of this today, but I know others have reviewed it today and earlier.
 Seems like everyone likes her books, even if they may be predictable.

 1. Have you read her other books?
 She is an excellent storyteller but her novels follow a similar pattern.
 After three of them, I find myself wanting a bit more from her as a writer, because I know she is such an excellent storyteller.
 But, her books are very popular so I can see why she’d want to go down the same path each time, too.

-2. Yes – everything you said is true!
+5. Yes – everything you said is true!
 Claire made me insane — I wanted to shake her — but I’m always worried if I’m too critical I’m come off like a crank.
 The dialogue got to me after a bit — too inspirational — and I could have gotten really critical of the historical sections — I don’t think Vera’s awareness of class was accurate — but that’s me nitpicking.
 I was caught up ultimately.

 1. Vera’s story was more interesting but lacked depth.
 And the guy with the cafe?
 He seemed interesting, but he was really only there to bridge the location gap.
 But,(huge but) I still got sucked in.
 I knew what was going to happen and how it would all end, but I still wanted to read it for myself.
 Funny, huh?
 I was hoping for some incestuous twist.
 Haha!